2012 United States Senate election in Vermont

 The 2012 United States Senate election in Vermont was held on November 6, 2012.
-Incumbent Independent U.S. Senator Bernie Sanders won re-election to a second term in a landslide, capturing nearly three-quarters of the vote.
+Incumbent independent Senator Bernie Sanders won reelection to a second term in a landslide, defeating Republican nominee John MacGovern with 71% of the vote and winning every county, municipality, and precinct.
+Sanders, the self-described democratic socialist, was first elected with 65% of the vote in 2006 and was the first non-Republican to win this seat since 1850.

-Background

-Then-U.S. representative Bernie Sanders, an independent and self-described democratic socialist, had been elected with 65% of the vote in the 2006 U.S. senatorial election in Vermont.